 The bar handles dairy in the form of milk and cream.
-Water in the form of ice, and the bar is also popular for cocktails.
+Water in the form of ice and the bar is also popular for cocktails.

-The bar gets sticky and dirty surprisingly quickly and easily transfers to the hands of staff.
+The bar gets sticky and dirty surprisingly quickly and easily transfers to the hands of the staff.
 So although staff in the bar are not dealing with high bacterial load foods such as raw meats, they are exposed to the regular risks of personal hygiene.

 The basic idea of scooping ice and where and how the ice scoop itself is stored is also a concern.
-Remember that ice does not necessary kill bacteria, and only slows or stops its growth.
+Remember that ice does not necessarily kill bacteria, and only slows or stops its growth.
 As soon as the germs in the ice are placed in a favourable condition, they can grow and cause contamination.

 We all realise that the bar does need to be cleaned, mostly to prevent and minimize stale alcohol odours.
-However there are high risk equipment in the bar.
+However, there are high-risk equipment in the bar.